 Many APSU students earn a considerable part of their college expenses with part-time, off-campus work in the Clarksville-Fort Campbell area.
-The Career Resource Office located in the Morgan University Center Room 208, offers JOB-OP, a part-time, off-campus iob-referral service to assist both students and area employers in filling employment needs.
+The Career Resource Office offers JOB-OP, a part-time, off-campus job-referral service to assist both students and area employers in filling employment needs.